Robert Elegant: Career

-He has, among other awards, received four prizes for best interpretation of foreign news by the Overseas Press Club of America.
+Among other awards, he received four prizes for best interpretation of foreign news by the Overseas Press Club of America.
 He was shortlisted for a Pulitzer Prize in international reporting three times, a finalist twice.
-He has been a visiting professor at the University of South Carolina and Boston University.
+He was a visiting professor at the University of South Carolina and Boston University.

-He has been a fellow of the Washington, D.C.
+Elegant was a fellow of the Washington, D.C.
 American Enterprise Institute, the Berlin, Germany, Wissenschaftskolleg, Institute for Advanced Studies, and the Fairbank Center for Chinese Studies at Harvard University.

-He briefed Richard Nixon and Henry Kissinger repeatedly on Asia in general, as well as China and Vietnam in particular.
+Elegant briefed Richard Nixon and Henry Kissinger repeatedly on Asia in general, as well as China and Vietnam in particular.